medibloc/panacea-mainnet/panacea-2/upgrade-validators.md

 For using the new `--halt-height` flag which was released as `v1.2.6-internal`.
 Also, `v1.2.7-internal` has a bug fix regards to the genesis export.

-Because `v1.3.2` has the new cosmos module `did`, all nodes should be stopped at the same height, so that the genesis can be exported safely.
+Because `v1.3.3-internal` has the new cosmos module `did`, all nodes should be stopped at the same height, so that the genesis can be exported safely.
 To do that, the `--halt-height` is needed.

 The upgrade `v1.2.5-internal` -> `v1.2.7-internal` can be done without exporting the genesis.

 ## Steps

-0. If you are running validator nodes, please backup `~/.panacead/data/` to AWS S3 from one of nodes
+0. If you are running validator nodes, please backup `~/.panacead/data/` to AWS S3 from one of nodes, or take the AWS EBS snapshot.
 ```bash
 sudo systemctl stop panacealcd
 sudo systemctl stop panacead